Faiq-Shahzad/TodoApp_MERN/README.md

 To run this project, you need to have the following tools installed:

 - Docker
-- Docker Compose: Installation Guide
+- Docker Compose

-## Getting Started
+## Steps To Run Project
-To get started with this project, follow the steps below:
+To run this project, follow the steps below:

 Clone this repository to your local machine: